 Soak up the relaxing vibe of sunny Jericoacoara one last time before you and the kids fly home

 It's the last day of your family adventure, so savor every moment.
-Enjoy a delicious breakfast, then hang out by the hotel pool or take the kids to the beach—Jeri is a wind- and kitesurfing mecca, so have fun watching the masters at work or even give it a go yourself.
-If you're shorter on time, get the kids an ice cream and stroll along the sandy village streets, spotting the vibrant street art along the way while you stock up on the odd souvenir or two.
+Spend the morning hanging out by the hotel pool, or take the kids to the beach—Jeri is a wind and kitesurfing mecca, so have fun watching the masters at work or even give it a go yourself.
+If you're short on time, get the kids an ice cream and stroll along the sandy village streets, spotting vibrant street art while you stock up on souvenirs.

-If your flight is late in the day, consider heading to Duna do Por do Sol, where you and the kids can end your trip on a high note with a thrilling sandboard ride down the golden dunes.
-For peaceful beach time, head to Pedra Furada—its impressive natural rock formations are the perfect backdrop to your family photos.
+If your flight is later in the day, consider heading to Duna do Por do Sol, where you and the kids can end your trip with a thrilling sandboard ride down the golden dunes.
+For peaceful beach time, opt for a visit to Pedra Furada—its impressive natural rock formations are the perfect backdrop to your family photos.
 Check the tides, though, as this beach isn't accessible all day.
 Head back to your hotel in time to meet your driver.
-The trip to Fortaleza Airport should take about five hours, so allow plenty of time to catch your onward flight.
+The trip to Fortaleza's airport should take about five hours, so allow plenty of time to catch your onward flight.
 Safe travels!

 More Great Brazil Itineraries